InDieTasten/superstitious-gh/README.md

 By default, the following numbers are considered unlucky:
 - `7` - Unlucky in some cultures
 - `13` - Triskaidekaphobia (fear of 13)
-- `66` - Related to "Number of the Beast"
+- `666` - Related to "Number of the Beast"
-- `77` - Double unlucky sevens
-- `666` - Number of the Beast
-- `777` - Sometimes considered unlucky gambling number
-- `1313` - Double 13
-- `1337` - Leet speak (may be considered inappropriate)

 ## Quick Start